Zilliqa/dev-portal/zq2/docs/nodes/checkpoints/index.md

     checkpoint file is 3000, you can use the `eth_getBlockByNumber` API to query the block hash:

     ```bash
-    curl --request POST --url https://api.zq2-prototestnet.zilliqa.com/ \
+    curl --request POST --url https://api.zq2-mainnet.zilliqa.com/ \
     --header 'Content-Type: application/json' \
     --data '{"method":"eth_getBlockByNumber","params":["0xBB8",false],"id":1,"jsonrpc":"2.0"}' \
     | grep -o '"hash":"[^"]*"' | awk -F':' '{print $2}' | tr -d '"'
     ```
   Alternatively, you can retrieve the block hash directly from the public explorer of your chosen network by searching for the block number.
   Refer to [block explorers](../endpoints.md#block-explorer) section for public explorer.
-  By this stage, your checkpoints configuration should be set up in the `zq2-prototestnet.toml` or `zq2-protomainnet.toml` file.
+  By this stage, your checkpoints settings should be specified in the configuration file.

 4. **Launch the node**
 Now the node is ready to launch.
 Follow the instructions in the [Start the Node](../nodes/node.md#starting-your-node) section to start your node.

-**Note**: Running a node from a checkpoint typically takes approximately 1.5 hours to sync.
+**Note**: After starting a node from a checkpoint for the first time it typically takes approximately 1.5 hours to start syncing.
+During this time the node won’t respond to RPC requests.
 Please allow sufficient time for the process to complete.